Larke Pass, Manaslu Region

 Max Altitude: 890 meters / 2,952 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 9-10hoursDistance: 140 kilometers / 89 miles from Kathmandu.

 After having local breakfast, local (Tsampa porridge), roasted buckwheat, then ground into flour and cooked into porridge at the tea house, today's hike starts with easy effort.
 Walking through beautiful forests is also relatively easy.
 There are several sharp climbs and descents, on steep rocky trails, and dropping unprotected railings to the river below.
 After crossing the Budhi Gandaki on suspension bridges.
-We climb on very wide and well-crafted stairs then cross a landslide and drop over a ridge to Dobhan.
+We climb on very wide and well-crafted stairs, then cross a landslide and drop over a ridge to Dobhan.
 After crossing a bridge over the Yaru Khola, we climb the stone stairs and drop to the river before again climbing up more stone stairs to Tharo Bharyang.
 Crossing the Budhi Gandaki, we climb over a ridge, hike along the river, and then climb towards the Jagat village.
 Overnight in Jagat.

 Max Altitude: 1,410 meters/4,626 feet Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 7 -8 hoursDistance: 22 kilometers/ 14 miles.